pygumby/progfun1-course-notes/notes/week_4.md

   }
   ````

-  The worst-case complexity of of insertion sort relative to the length of the input list `n` is proportional to `n^2`
+  The worst-case complexity of insertion sort relative to the length of the input list `n` is proportional to `n^2`

   + Looking at `insert` first, the worst case is that `x` is greater than all the elements of the list `xs`, so its steps would be proportional to `n`, where `n` is the length of the list.
   + `isort` calls insert `n` times, where `n` is the length of the original list.